KLAR-15/Curriculum/README.md

 # KLAR-15

-Este proyecto es una página web HTML publicada usando GitHub Pages.
+This project is a simple HTML webpage published using GitHub Pages.

-Puedes ver la página en:
+Project URL:
 https://klar-15.github.io/KLAR-15/